WokLibCodeClub/Python-Clock/Step3-Setting-up-the-Analogue-clock/README_trinket.md

 Save your code and run it.
 You should see the clock background with a red arrow-shaped turtle in the middle of the clock pointing towards the 3.

 Unfortunately the arrow shape is not much good as a second hand - we need something longer and thinner.
 We can create our own shape for a turtle by specifying a set x and y coordinates.
-Use this code to make a long thin second hand shape:
+Use this code to make a long thin second hand shape to use for our second_hand turtle:

 ```python
 s.register_shape("second hand", ((0,-4), (0,-4), (0,140), (0, 140)))